 - Arrangements for safeguarding reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
-There was a lead member of staff for safeguarding. - Staff interviewed demonstrated they understood their responsibilities regarding safeguarding and had received training on safeguarding children and vulnerable adults relevant to their role.
-GPs and nursing staff were trained to the appropriate level for child protection or child safeguarding (level three). - A notice in the waiting room advised patients that chaperones were available if required.
+Contact telephone numbers for local safeguarding teams were also available on the noticeboard in the reception office.
+One of the GP partners was the lead member of staff for safeguarding. - Staff interviewed demonstrated they understood their responsibilities regarding safeguarding and had received training on safeguarding children and vulnerable adults relevant to their role.
+GPs were trained to the appropriate level for child protection or child safeguarding, level three. - The GPs and the practice manager met with the health visitor monthly to discuss patients identified as at risk or vulnerable.
+An alert was placed on the electronic record of these patients to advice staff of patients with safeguarding needs. - A notice in the waiting room and consultation rooms advised patients that chaperones were available if required.
 All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).